 - ESL 003B Low-Intermediate Grammar (3 units)

 - ESL 004A High-Intermediate Reading and Writing Skills (5 units)

 - ESL 005A Advanced College Reading & Writing Skills (5 units)

 For placement into ESL:

-- International (F-1 visa) students should contact the International Student Center (ISC) to see the International Student counselor.
+- International (F-1 visa) students may contact the International Student Center (ISC) to see the international student counselor.